anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 ### SSI encoder:

+WARNING: The cable with M23 connector is prepared for the target application (AMO sin/cos encoder) and should NOT be connected to the Posital encoder.

-The encofder should be connected to the EL5002 terminal.
+The posital encoder should be connected to CH1 of the EL5002 terminal.

 [Datasheet: EL5002, SSI encoder input terminal](doc/crate/datasheets/EL5002.pdf)

 ### ecmc EPICS ioc